dsikar/CloudGraffitiPlotter/README.md

-# GraffitiPlotter
+# CloudGraffitiPlotter

 Hanging spray can moving in 2D space.

+Get g-code from cloud and plot.